AutodeskGames/stingray-docs/source/interactive_help/after_release/patching.md

 	If the automatic scan has missed any files that you know have changed, or if you want to force any other files to be included, you force selected resources to be treated as modified.
 Click the **Add...** button to select them.
 In most cases, however, this should not be necessary.

-5. Set the **Compile Exe** field to point to the version of the Stingray engine that you want to use in order to compile the files.
-Typically you should use the development build of the latest version of Stingray you have installed.
+5. Set the **Compile Exe** field to point to the version of the interactive engine that you want to use in order to compile the files.
+Typically you should use the development build of the latest version of {{ProductName}} you have installed.

 6. Set the target platform for the new patch bundles.
 This must correspond to the platform of the compiled and bundled data you provided in steps 2 and 3 for the original data and updated data.